UMWEDU/umw-finaid-sync/_pages/frequently-asked-questions.md

 </ul>
 *Late paperwork may result in cancelled aid.

-Continuing students will receive notices of their verification requirements in April via myUMW and their UMW email account.
+Continuing students will receive notices of their verification requirements in April via <a href="https://ssb.umw.edu/ssomanager/c/SSB">Banner</a> and their UMW email account.
 Verification paperwork for continuing students is due July 1.
-Continuing students will be able to view their financial aid award through myUMW in May.
+Continuing students will be able to view their financial aid award through <a href="https://ssb.umw.edu/ssomanager/c/SSB">Banner</a> in May.
 <h2>Is the financial aid application process different for graduate students?</h2>
 Graduate students must also file the FAFSA in order to be considered for federal aid.
 Graduate students are only eligible for the Federal Direct Unsubsidized Loan.
 Gift aid typically comes from departmental scholarships.
 <h2>When will I hear about merit scholarships?</h2>